rhearty1/rhearty1.github.io/_posts/2026-08-07-Santa-Fe-to-Taos-Trail-Trip-Report.md

 **Camp elevation:** about 8,417 ft
 **Water:** sulfur-tasting pump water at Agua Piedra; clear creek water before the storm, badly muddied afterward

 The morning was beautiful.
 We hiked down through the canyon toward Santa Barbara Campground, where we took a long rest and ate macaroni and cheese near the river.
+Buck had Townes Van Zandt tunes on his mind, especially [Two Girls](https://www.youtube.com/watch?v=qj9sHZUbCMU) (because "the clouds didn't look like cotton--they didn't even look like clouds") and Pancho and Lefty.

 From there we headed up the Indian Creek Trail in a drizzle.
 By afternoon, conditions deteriorated badly.
 We were completely exposed on the Comales Trail / FR 22 when another thunderstorm hit.
 We took the shortcut rather than climbing toward Ripley Point, probably shaving about two miles, but we still arrived at Agua Piedra drenched and spent the evening wet.